ArcticSnow/snowpyt/README.md

 3. Individual snowpits have to be loaded into python class object from which the user can easily access information.
 See the file Example.py for an example of a basic use.

 ## Want to contribute?
 Once you have cloned the project to your home directory, create a git branch and here you go.
 When your edits are stable, merge with the master branch.
-See this nice tutorial about git branching and merging, [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)
+See this neat tutorial about git branching and merging, [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

+### List of Contributor
+- Simon Filhol
+- [add your name]

 ## Example
 ![test.png](Standard_pit.png)